 – Very poor durability if dropped from a certain height

-Flip C434 offers an incredibly bright and vivid display, which is even more enhanced and improved compared to its predecessor, Clip 302CA.
-C434 scored 93% in the sRGB color gamut test, which is above the passing score (83%) and superseded 302CA (76%).
+Flip C434 offers an incredibly bright and vivid display, which is even more enhanced and improved than its predecessor, Clip 302CA.
+C434 scored 93% in the sRGB color gamut test above the passing score (83%) and superseded 302CA (76%).
 In terms of brightness, Flip C434 turns out more gleaming than the average Chromebook (235 nits) with 286 nits but lags behind Chromebook x2 and Flip C302CA.

 The touchscreen performs well when moving fast to and fro both in laptop and tent mode.
 A keyboard is another finest addition to its value.
 The keys are large and spaced adequately to help you type smoothly.
 Trackpad trembles a bit but responds quickly as you command.
 With m3-8100Y CPU and 4GB of RAM, this fastest Chromebook manages to run 18 Google Chrome tabs, including 3-4 1080p YouTube videos streamed in the background spontaneously.

 The battery’s life was remarkable, with a duration up to 9:58 hours surpassing Chromebook Pro (8:05) and Chromebook x2 (8:50).
 However, the sound quality was subpar as the sound emitted from the down-facing speakers were muffled.
 This Chromebook needs special caring and attention as the durability of Flip C434 is terrible.
 Dropped from 2-4 feet on a concrete or carpet results in severe damage to the body and the breakdown of keys and screen.